Sqydev/CordorLib/README.md

 └── CordorLib/
     ├── LICENSE
     ├── README.md
-    ├── lib //Files to use
+    ├── lib //Files for you to use
     │   ├── Cordor.c
     │   └── Cordor.h
     └── src //My programing thingies